 Therefore, a copy of your check-in and check-out instructions should be included in your welcome book.
 They can help to prevent any confusion or complaints from your guests, especially about the check-out time.

 It’s imperative to list your house rules in your vacation rental welcome book.
 House rules allow hosts to explain what behavior is and isn’t allowed in their vacation rental property.

 Try to structure your house rules with each part of the house in mind.
 For example, guests may smoke outside but not inside, or no pets on the furniture.
 Listing your house rules can also prevent any accidents or misunderstandings between you and your guests.

-Leaving how-to instructions for your guests can help them navigate your appliances.
-It’s a good idea to leave step-by-step instructions for your oven, stovetop, dishwasher, etc.
+Leaving a manual for your guests containing household instructions can help them navigate your appliances.
+It’s a good idea to leave step-by-step instructions for your oven, thermostat, microwave, etc.

 Although working some of these appliances might seem like common sense, remember that not all of your guests may have used some before, or may have used a very different model.
 Providing instructions will prevent you from receiving phone calls at odd hours from angry or frustrated guests who can’t get the dishwasher started.
 If you have additional amenities like a hot tub or heated pool, it’s also recommended to leave instructions for how to switch them on and off.

 You should create a separate section for all login instructions and passwords in your vacation rental welcome book.
 Make sure you include the Wi-Fi name and password, and any details about the Wi-Fi.
 You should also include passwords for streaming platforms.